jorgemf/jorgemf/README.md

 # Deep Learning Researcher & Engineer

-I have been working with Artificial Intelligence since I discovered it in the year 2000.
-In the last years, I have been working as a remote Deep Learning Researcher & Engineer for different startups of San Francisco, London and Madrid.
-I have even founded a startup with 2 colleagues where we did consultancy projects in Artificial Intelligence.
-I have an MBA and I have also pursued a Ph.D. in Artificial Intelligence before.
-I was graduated with first-class honors and I have been awarded several by the research and work done, both locally and internationally.
-I love maths since I was very young and I have been a finalist in a couple of international math contests I joined in as a hobby.
+As a dedicated Deep Learning Researcher and Engineer, my passion for Artificial Intelligence has driven my academic and professional pursuits.
+Graduating with first-class honors in Computer Science Engineering in 2006, I have continued to expand my knowledge and expertise in the field by obtaining a Ph.D. in Artificial Intelligence and an MBA.
+Currently, I am further enhancing my skill set by pursuing a degree in Mathematics.

+Having collaborated with innovative startups in San Francisco, London, and Madrid, I have thrived in remote roles since 2015, adapting to diverse work environments and embracing cutting-edge technologies.
+My relentless commitment to learning and process improvement is at the core of my work methodology.
+By staying up-to-date with the latest advancements in Deep Learning and diligently automating repetitive tasks, I aim to streamline processes and deliver exceptional results.

+I am eager to bring my drive for excellence and continuous improvement to my next professional opportunity, contributing to the growth and success of a forward-thinking organization.

 I am currently working as a remote freelance for Deep Learning related projects, mostly of them for people who want to create a startup.
 These are fun projects where I am applying most recent research in order to create cutting edge prototypes.